-- A16.
-In the case of an audit engagement, it is in the public interest and, therefore, required by APES 110, that the auditor be independent of the entity subject to the audit.
-APES 110 describes independence as comprising both independence of mind and independence in appearance.
-The auditor's independence from the entity safeguards the auditor's ability to form an audit opinion without being affected by influences that might compromise that opinion.
-Independence enhances the auditor's ability to act with integrity, to be objective and to maintain an attitude of professional scepticism. - A17.
-APES 320 issued by the Accounting Professional and Ethical Standards Board sets out the responsibilities of the firm for establishing policies and procedures designed to provide it with reasonable assurance that the firm and its personnel comply with relevant ethical requirements, including those pertaining to independence.
-ASA 220 (Revised and Redrafted) sets out the engagement partner's responsibilities with respect to relevant ethical requirements.
-These include evaluating whether members of the engagement team have complied with relevant ethical requirements, determining the appropriate action if matters come to the engagement partner's attention that indicate that members of the engagement team have not complied with relevant ethical requirements, and forming a conclusion on compliance with independence requirements that apply to the audit engagement.
-ASA 220 (Revised and Redrafted) recognises that the engagement team is entitled to rely on a firm's systems in meeting its responsibilities with respect to quality control procedures applicable to the individual audit engagement, unless information provided by the firm or other parties suggests otherwise.
+- Aus A14.1 The auditor is subject to relevant ethical requirements, including those pertaining to independence, relating to audit engagements as defined in ASA 102. - [Deleted by the AUASB.
+See ASA 102] A15. - A16.
+[Deleted by the AUASB.
+See ASA 102] - A17.
+ASQC 1 deals with the firm's responsibilities to establish and maintain its system of quality control for audit engagements.
+ASQC 1 sets out the responsibilities of the firm for establishing policies and procedures designed to provide it with reasonable assurance that the firm and its personnel comply with relevant ethical requirements, including those pertaining to independence.
+ASA 220 sets out the engagement partner's responsibilities with respect to relevant ethical requirements.
+These include remaining alert, through observation and making enquiries as necessary, for evidence of non-compliance with relevant ethical requirements by members of the engagement team, determining the appropriate action if matters come to the engagement partner's attention that indicate that members of the engagement team have not complied with relevant ethical requirements, and forming a conclusion on compliance with independence requirements that apply to the audit engagement.
+12 ASA 220 recognises that the engagement team is entitled to rely on a firm's system of quality control in meeting its responsibilities with respect to quality control procedures applicable to the individual audit engagement, unless information provided by the firm or other parties suggests otherwise.